jupyterhub/team-compass/docs/team/member-guide.md

    While this is scoped for the Binder team, it is a good rubric to follow for JupyterHub as well.
 4. **Commit at least 6 months to team membership**.
-Training and mentoring new team members is an investment by the existing team, and team membership requires commitment from both sides.
+Training and mentoring new team members is an investment by the existing team, hence team membership requires commitment from both sides.
 Beyond 6 months, if active team membership is no longer possible for you, you can always join the green team!